ESIPFed/science-on-schema.org/guides/Dataset.md

 [schema:Dataset](https://schema.org/Dataset) also defines a field for the [schema:citation](https://schema.org/citation) as either text or a [schema:CreativeWork](https://schema.org/CreativeWork).
 To provide citation text:

-NOTE: If you have a DOI, the citation text can be [automatically generated](https://citation.crosscite.org/docs.html#sec-4-1) for you by querying a DOI URL with the Accept Header of 'text/x-bibliography'.

 <pre>
 {